sbip-sg/mecanywhere_desktop/docs/source/_static/desktop_guide.md

 You will also need to have Docker installed on your machine.
 You can download Docker from the [official Docker website](https://www.docker.com/get-started).

+Set the environment variables by creating a `.env.pymeca` file by filling in `.env.pymeca.example` with the necessary information. `.env` can be edited to change the default values of the environment variables.

 ## Usage
 To start the application, simply run the executable file that you downloaded.